-These transformations are reasonably complex and it may take a bit of practice to get into the swing of it.
+Note that these transformations are reasonably complex, and it may take a bit of practice to become proficient.

-3.7 Generating The Document
+4.7 Generating the Document

-Generating the document means merging the data in the DataProvider with the template elements to produce the output documents.
+Generating the document means merging the data in the DataProvider with the template elements to generate the output documents.
 The document is rendered according to the instructions in the conversion instructions.

 When you have prepared all of the objects for the document generation, the document production is invoked by calling one of the render methods of the DocumentProcessor class.

 One example is:

 '''

-DocumentProcessor.renderDoc(templateId, dp, instruction, streamTo);
+DocumentProcessor.renderDoc(templateId, dp, instruction,

+streamTo);

 '''